ONDC-Official/ONDC-FIS-Specifications/api/components/docs/stage-order.md

 **UPI Collect**
 For one time payment, if upi collect is supported for the given investor's bank a/c, AMC will respond with this option.

-**UPI Intent**
-TBD

-**NEFT/RTGS**
-AMC will respond with details of the bank a/c into which the Investor has to make payment through neft/rtgs.
-This can be useful for corporate investors.

 Order in `CREATED` state marks the end of this stage.